Â

 Will this help me stop emotional eating?

-What if I’ve already tried many approaches?
+What if I’ve tried everything already?

 Is this course structured, or do I move at my own pace?